Autodesk Administrators | User Management | Admin Roles

 - Contract manager

-- By default, the initial purchaser of the licence becomes the contract manager.
+- By default, the initial purchaser of the license becomes the contract manager.

 - There is only one contract manager per subscription or contract.